-On March 14, 2008, the Federal Energy Regulatory Commission (FERC) and U. S. Forest Service issued a Final Environmental Impact Statement for Hydropower License (Final EIS) which evaluated the environmental impacts of SMUD's proposal to obtain a new license for the Upper American River Project (UARP), FERC Project No. 2101.
-The proposed project consists of the continued operation of seven existing hydroelectric developments - Loon Lake, Robbs Peak, Jones Fork, Union Valley, Jaybird, Camino, and Slab Creek/White Rock - and the construction and operation of a new development - the Iowa Hill Pumped-Storage Development, located in El Dorado County near the community of Camino, CA. The Final EIS was prepared in compliance with the National Environmental Policy Act (NEPA) of 1969, as amended.
+On March 14, 2008, the Federal Energy Regulatory Commission (FERC) and U.S. Forest Service issued a Final Environmental Impact Statement for Hydropower License (Final EIS) evaluating the environmental impacts of SMUD's proposal to obtain a new license for the Upper American River Project (UARP), FERC Project No. 2101.
+The proposed project consists of the continued operation of seven existing hydroelectric developments - Loon Lake, Robbs Peak, Jones Fork, Union Valley, Jaybird, Camino, and Slab Creek/White Rock - and the construction and operation of a new development - the Iowa Hill Pumped-storage Development, located in El Dorado County near the community of Camino, CA. The Final EIS was prepared in compliance with the National Environmental Policy Act (NEPA) of 1969, as amended.

-Pursuant to the California Environmental Quality Act (CEQA) and the CEQA Guidelines, SMUD, as Lead Agency, intends to rely on the Final EIS as the Environmental Impact Report, and has prepared a Draft CEQA Supplement to the Final EIS (Supplemental Analysis) for agency and public review.
-SMUD has also included an evaluation of the suggested mitigation measures of the Iowa Hill Joint Advisory Committee for the Iowa Hill Development, including potential transportation routes for construction traffic.
+Pursuant to the California Environmental Quality Act (CEQA) and the CEQA Guidelines, SMUD, as Lead Agency, intends to rely on the Final EIS as the Environmental Impact Report, and has prepared a Final CEQA Supplement to the Final EIS (Supplemental Analysis) to ensure consistency with CEQA.
+The Final Supplemental Analysis also evaluates the suggested mitigation measures of the Iowa Hill Joint Advisory Committee for the Iowa Hill Development, including potential transportation routes for construction traffic.